> Academics > Course

 MAPD 5350 (3-3-0) World Views: Human Beliefs/Human Actions (S-L)

 An introduction to the concept and structure of "world views" and an exploration of various world view alternatives, especially the Judeo-Christian perspective.
 World views will be examined in recent history (the pre-Modern, Modern, and post-Modern periods) followed by an extensive discussion of the Christian world view focusing on its theological, epistemological, Biblical, philosophical, and practical aspects in the context of the post-Modern world.
 This course contains a field-based service-learning component.
-Fall, Spring, Summer.
+Fall, Spring, Summer, Online.

 MAPD 6311 (3-3-0) Developing Coaching Skills